jonzingale/jonzingale.github.io/colorSummaries/Haskell/README.md

 ```
 To run: pass the summarize.sh script two arguments.
 The first is the number of clusters.
-The second an absolute path to a file to be summarized.
+The second a relative path to a file to be summarized.
+(see images folder)
-./summarize.sh 5 "californiaPoppy.jpg"
+./summarize.sh 5 "/images/californiaPoppy.jpg"
 ```

 ### Todo: